On the consistency of supervised learning with missing values: Definitions, problem setting, prior art

 MAR has a stronger version, more intuitive: \emph{Missing Completely At Random (MCAR)}.
-In its simplest and strongest form, it states that $\M\indep\X$ (the model's density is $\density_\theta(\x) \density_\phi(\m)$).
+In its simplest and strongest form, it states that $\M\indep\X$ (the model density is $\density_\theta(\x) \density_\phi(\m)$).
 At the other end of the spectrum, if it is not possible to ignore the mechanism, the corresponding model is called \emph{Missing Not At Random (MNAR)}.

 These definitions are often subject to debates \citep{seaman2013meant} but can be understood using the following example: let us consider two variables, income and age with missing values on income.
-MCAR means that the missing values are independent of any values; MAR, means that missing values on income depend on the values of age (older people are less incline to reveal their income) whereas MNAR means that the fact to be missing may depend on the underlying values: rich people would be less incline to reveal their income.
+MCAR means that the missing values are independent of any values; MAR is satisfied if missing values on income depend on the values of age (older people are less incline to reveal their income) whereas MNAR holds if rich people are less prone to reveal their income.

 There is little literature on missing data mechanism for supervised learning or discriminative models. \citet{kapelner2015prediction} formalise the problem by separating the role of the response $y$, factorising the likelihood as $\density_\theta(\x) \density_\phi(\m|\x) \density_\chi(y|\x,\m)$.
 Note that they do not write $\density_\phi(\m|\x,y)$.
 They justify this factorisation with the -- somewhat causal -- consideration that the missing values are part of the features, which precede the response.
-The need to represent the response variable in the factorization show that it may be useful to extend the traditional mechanisms for a supervised learning setting: the link between the mechanism and the output variable can have a significant impact on the results. \cite{lecturenote} and \cite{arel2018can} noticed that as long as $\M$ does not depend on $Y$, it is possible to estimate regression coefficients without bias even with listwise deletion and MNAR values. \citet{ding2010investigation} generalise the MAR assumption with the following nomenclature $\mathtt{MXY}$: the missing mechanism can marginally depend on the target ($\mathtt{**Y}$), on the features that are always observed ($\mathtt{*X*}$) or on the features that can be missing ($\mathtt{M**}$).
+The need to represent the response variable in the factorization show that it may be useful to extend the traditional mechanisms for a supervised learning setting: the link between the mechanism and the output variable can have a significant impact on the results. \cite{lecturenote} and \cite{arel2018can} noticed that as long as $\M$ does not depend on $Y$, it is possible to estimate regression coefficients without bias even with listwise deletion and MNAR values. \citet{ding2010investigation} generalise the MAR assumption with the following nomenclature MXY: the missing mechanism can marginally depend on the target (**Y), on the features that are always observed (*X*) or on the features that can be missing (M**).